BuoyantIO/service-mesh-academy/2-18-features/README.md

 <!-- @wait_clear -->
 <!-- @show_5 -->

-To prove that the `smiley-federated` Service is actually working, let's tweak Faces to go directly to it (we could also do this with an HTTPRoute, but let's show off using the federated Service directly):
+To prove that the `smiley-federated` and `color-federated` Services are actually working, let's tweak Faces to go directly to them (we could also do this with HTTPRoutes, but let's show off using the federated Services directly):

 ```bash
 kubectl --context east set env -n faces deploy/face \